sphinx-contrib/datatemplates/doc/source/using.rst

    .. rst:directive:option:: multiple-documents: flag, optional

-        Set to read multiple documents from the file into a :py:class:`tuple`
+        Set to read multiple documents from the file into a :py:class:`list`

 .. _PyYAML: https://pyyaml.org